 Does Israel Exist as a Nation State?

-Criticism of Israel's actions, which are finally being countered by international pressure, may have one built-in failure -- critics are dealing with the wrong Israel.
+Criticism of Israel's actions may have one built-in failure -- critics are dealing with the wrong Israel.
 To whom are the United Nations and the U.S. Secretary of State addressing?
 They may direct speech to leaders of a nation called Israel; but is there a nation called Israel?
 Not according to Israel; its answer to proposals for either two-state or one-state solutions for the Middle East crisis is simple -- a no-state solution, a route Israel has deceptively pursued from day one and is on a trajectory to purse for eternity.
 Here are the facts:

 Borders define a nation and Israel has no defined borders.